 - Great contribution to your resume

 How FosterClub All-Stars will be selected: FosterClub is seeking a diverse group of young people to participate in the FosterClub All-Star program.
 We will make selections to help us achieve diversity in culture, race, educational background, foster care experience, etc. We will seek young people who have demonstrated leadership skills at school, church, work, and volunteer service or in other areas.
 Young people who apply but are not selected should in no way view the fact that they weren't selected as an indication of their abilities or personality.
 It simply means that other youth were selected to help us build a diverse team for the All-Star Program.

-Apply to become a FosterClub All-Star: The 2013 All-Star application process will begin on January 1st.
-Two recommendation must be submitted online by adults who can speak of your skills, character, work ethic, experience, etc. A complete application is considered:
+Apply to become a FosterClub All-Star: The 2017 All-Star application process will begin on January 1st.
+Two recommendations must be submitted online by adults who can speak of your skills, character, work ethic, experience, etc. A complete application is considered:

 - All-Star Application form completed

 The All-Star Application deadline is FEBRUARY 20th.
 Download printable flyer